Overview of Massachusetts Taxes

 Bristol County

 Located in southern Massachusetts along the border with Rhode Island, Bristol County has relatively low property taxes.
-The average effective property tax in the county is 1.39%.
-At that rate, a homeowner with a home worth $250,000 would pay $3,475 annually in property taxes.
+The effective property tax in the county is 1.17%.
+At that rate, the typical homeowner pays $4,518 per year in property taxes.

 Plymouth County

-At 1.54%, the average effective property tax rate in Plymouth County is the on the higher side.
+At 1.30%, the effective property tax rate in Plymouth County is the on the higher side.
 That rate will vary depending on what city or town you pay taxes to, though.
-For example, in the city of Plymouth the total rate for 2021 is $16.16 per $1,000 in assessed value.
+For example, in the city of Plymouth the total rate for 2024 is $12.87 per $1,000 in assessed value and $12.69 for 2025.

 Hampden County

-On average, Hampden County has the highest property tax rate of any county in Massachusetts.
-The county's average effective property tax rate is 1.82%.
-The taxes owed on a home worth $216,100 at that rate would be $3,926 per year.
+Hampden County has the highest effective property tax rate of any county in Massachusetts at 1.62%.
+The taxes owed on a home of median value ($258,100) would be $4,174 per year.

 Barnstable County

 If you're seeking low property taxes in the state of Massachusetts, Barnstable County may be a good choice.
-The county, which houses Cape Cod, has a 0.89% average effective property tax rate.
-This is well below the state average of 1.12%.
-The median annual tax payment of $3,700 in Barnstable County is well under the state median, too.
+The county, which comprises Cape Cod, has a 0.76% effective property tax rate.
+This is well below the state average of 1.15%.
+The median annual tax payment of $3,929 in Barnstable County is well under the state median, too.

 Hampshire County

 Hampshire County is located north of the city of Springfield.
-It has an average effective property tax rate of 1.68%.
+It has an average effective property tax rate of 1.45%, second highest in the state.
 The county's largest city is Amherst, which also has relatively high property taxes.
-The total tax rate in Amherst is about $21.32 per $1,000 of assessed value.
+The total tax rate in Amherst is about $18.51 per $1,000 of assessed value in 2024 and $17.95 per $1,000 in assessed value in 2025.